Enterprise-CMCS/cmcs-eregulations/README.md

 Every type of model has an "Export to JSON" button that will export the data to a JSON format that can be easily imported by saving the file to the fixtures folder and importing it with the built in `loaddata` command from Django.

+## Running eRegs Prototype ##

+To better support Rapid Prototyping, a VueJS Single Page Application (SPA) has been created using the [Vue CLI](https://cli.vuejs.org/).

+1. `make prototype` to spin up Docker container
+2. visit `localhost:8081` to view prototype
+3. edit files in `/regulations/static/prototype` to make changes
+4. changes should be reflected in running prototype via hot reloading
+5. `make prototype:clean` to tear down Docker container